E-Freid/SmartMedKit/README.md

 - **Containerization:** Docker
 - **Cloud Services:** Google Cloud Platform (Backend) & Netlify (Client)
 - **Hardware:** Raspberry Pi OS, weight sensors with HX711 Amps

+## How To Run
+Each domain has its own instruction, go into one of the domains (for exmaple, backend) and read the README file for further instructions.